FAQ's

 You may arrange for private calls using our phones, just ask any member of staff and they will be able to assist you.

-Can I Receive Letters/Parcels?
+Can I Receive Letters and Parcels?

-Yes, during the course of your stay you may receive post or parcels at the centre.
+Yes, during the course of your stay, you may receive post or parcels at the centre.
 It is not unusual for clients doing well in their treatment to receive gifts, cards and letters; or to treat themselves to a new outfit from a reputable online retailer.

 However, request that you notify our office of any expected deliveries and the likely content of these.